eoladil/fam/README.md

 FAM calculates a "clean name" for each Flatpak.
 If a system command already exists with that name, it appends `-flatpak` to prevent conflicts.
 Aliases are stored in `~/.bashrc.d/` or `~/.config/fish/`.
 A systemd path unit monitors Flatpak export directories to trigger silent updates upon application changes.

+## Disclaimer

+The script was made with AI assistance for personal use.
+Although it works reliably, check the source code before running it.

 ## License

 GNU General Public License v3.0 (GPLv3).